christian-ochei/NeuralEngine/README.md

-# Nural
+# NeuralEngine

-#### Nural is a small Deep learning framework I built for fast Neural Network creation and evaluation.
+#### NeuralEngine is a small Deep learning framework I built for fast Neural Network creation and evaluation.
 This framework is built around numpy in order to aid fast CPU compute

 #